mlund/faunus/docs/_docs/energy.md

 ## Pair Potentials

 In addition to the Coulombic pair-potentials described above, a number of other pair-potentials can be used.
-Through the C++ API, it is easy to add new potentials.
+Through the C++ API or the custom potential explained below, it is easy to add new potentials.

 ### Charge-Nonpolar